Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

   Click the drop-down list to select the relevant user.

 - NOT
-Select this checkbox to exclude the corresponding search criterion.
+Select this checkbox to exclude the entered value.

 - Search for
 Enter the search text in this search bar or select the appropriate option from the corresponding drop-down list.